-- b.
-If neither party informs OAISC that they contest during the twenty (20) business days, then the preliminary determination regarding policy violation(s) becomes final, and OAISC will impose the proposed sanction, and the parties have the right to appeal the sanction. - 4.
-A party wishing to affirmatively contest the preliminary determination must notify OAISC of their decision within the twenty (20) business days, even if the other party has already contested or is presumed to contest.
+- c.
+If Respondent does provide the written acknowledgment, and Complainant does not contest during the 20 business days, then the preliminary determination regarding policy violation(s) becomes final, and Student Conduct will impose the proposed sanction, and the parties will have the right to appeal the sanction. - d.
+If Respondent does provide the written acknowledgment, and Complainant contests during the 20 business days, then the matter will proceed to a hearing to determine if a policy violation occurred. - 3.
+In cases where Student Conduct does not propose suspension or dismissal: - a.
+If either party informs Student Conduct that they contest during the 20 business days, the matter will proceed to a hearing to determine if a policy violation occurred. - b.
+If neither party informs Student Conduct that they contest during the 20 business days, then the preliminary determination regarding policy violation(s) becomes final, and Student Conduct will impose the proposed sanction, and the parties have the right to appeal the sanction. - 4.
+A party wishing to affirmatively contest the preliminary determination must notify Student Conduct of their decision within the 20 business days, even if the other party has already contested or is presumed to contest.